© 2020 Baptist Health. All Rights Reserved.

 - Don't smoke.
 Smoking raises the risk of osteoporosis.

-Sources: American Academy of Orthopaedic Surgeons; National Osteoporosis Foundation; Office on Women’s Health
+Sources: American Academy of Orthopaedic Surgeons; Bone Health & Osteoporosis Foundation; Office on Women’s Health